Wednesday, August 12, 2015

 Monday, August 10, 2015

 This circa 1820 house is thought to be one of the oldest houses in Courtland.
 Occupying a lot platted by the Courtland Land Company in 1818, the house faces North toward what was once the main Tuscumbia Road.
-Dr. Jack Shackelford (1790-1857) an early settler and legislator, is believed to have lived in this house in the mid 1800s.
+Dr. Jack Shackelford (1790-1857), an early settler and legislator, is believed to have lived in this house in the mid-1800s.
 After a nearby Civil War skirmish, the house served as a military hospital.
-In 1895 Mrs. Susan Jackson Harris, granddaughter of James Jackson of the famous Forks of Cypress Plantation near Florence and wife of John Hunter Harris of Rosemont Plantation acquired the house.
-Her daughter Caroline Harris Simpson lived here until 1972 and descendants owned the house until 1995.
-In 2001 the Alabama Preservation Alliance purchased and placed a protective easement on the property which required all future owners to preserve the house and grounds.
+In 1895, Mrs. Susan Jackson Harris, granddaughter of James Jackson of the famous Forks of Cypress Plantation near Florence and wife of John Hunter Harris of Rosemont Plantation, acquired the house.
+Her daughter, Caroline Harris Simpson, lived here until 19,72, and her descendants owned the house until 1995.
+In 2,001, the Alabama Preservation Alliance purchased and placed a protective easement on the property, which required all future owners to preserve the house and grounds.

 This is a good example of the early American "I" house, so called for its tall, narrow side profile.
-The original part of the house is two-stories, with two large rooms and a central hall on both floors.
-The braced~frame construction, a framing system involving the use of corner post and bracing, is covered with beaded siding.
-Delicate Federal~period mantelpieces, molded trim, chair rails, and a paneled staircase grace the interior.
+The original part of the house is two stories, with two large rooms and a central hall on both floors.
+The braced-frame construction, a framing system that uses corner posts and bracing, is covered with beaded siding.
+Delicate Federal-period mantelpieces, molded trim, chair rails, and a paneled staircase grace the interior.
 Traces of faux~bois, a decorative painting technique popular in the 19th century, also survive.
-An unusual feature is the shed~roofed "chimney pent" (or closet) abutting the west chimney.
+An unusual feature is the shed-roofed "chimney pent" (or closet) abutting the west chimney.
 Side and rear additions were added in the early 1900s.

 The Town of Courtland 1819

 Federal lands in this area were first sold in 1818 and quickly purchased by settlers and speculators.
-A group of investors calling themselves the “Courtland Land Company” and consisting of William H. Whitaker, James M. Camp, William F. Broadnax, John M. Tifford, Benjamin Thomas and Bernard McKiernan acquired the future town site and had it laid off in a gridiron street pattern containing 300 lots.
-These were immediately put up for sale.
+A group of investors calling themselves the "Courtland Land Company," consisting of William H. Whitaker, James M. Camp, William F. Broadnax, John M. Tifford, Benjamin Thomas, and Bernard McKiernan, acquired the future town site and had it laid out in a gridiron street pattern containing 300 lots.
+These were put up for sale immediately.
 In hopes that Courtland would become the county seat, the present square was set aside for a courthouse.
-Alabama’s territorial legislature incorporated Courtland on December 13, 1819.
+Alabama's territorial legislature incorporated Courtland on December 13, 1819.

 Major Lewis Dillahunty and his wife, Lucinda, reputedly settled at Courtland in 1816.
 Dillahunty, a surveyor, had fought with Andrew Jackson at New Orleans.
-Soon afterward came wealthy planters, with their families and slaves, from Virginia, Tennessee, the Carolinas and Georgia.
-They were joined by merchants artisans, lawyers, doctors, preachers and innkeepers as Courtland became the trade center for the surrounding farms and plantations.
-A newspaper, The Courtland Herald, was established in the 1820s.
-For most of its history, Courtland’s population has numbered between 400 and 700 people.
+Soon afterward, wealthy planters, with their families and slaves, arrived from Virginia, Tennessee, the Carolinas, and Georgia.
+They were joined by merchants, artisans, lawyers, doctors, preachers, and innkeepers as Courtland became the trade center for the surrounding farms and plantations.
+The Courtland Herald, a newspaper, was established in the 1820s.
+For most of its history, Courtland's population has ranged between 400 and 700.

 Courtland's Early Architecture